luyiiw/deforestation-kalimantan/README.md

 - Evaluate using a confusion matrix and feature importance

 ### 5. **Next Steps**
-- Apply trained model to the full raster
+- Apply the trained model to the full raster
 - Generate classified burn map: `burned_area_classified.tif`

 Due to computing limitations, I was not able to complete this.